 Similar to Lamu or Mombasa, Bagamoyo town placed north of Dar es Salaam, is a very old East African trade port.
 The town has been influenced by Indians and Arabs to make a uniquely Swahili culture.

 On a day tour to Bagamoyo, you can visit very old ruins, old mosques and churches and tour one of Tanzania's only college of arts called as Chuo Cha Sanaa.

 The average flying distance from Serengeti Seronera to Dar es Salaam is over 686 km and will take you around two hours and fifteen minutes from airport to airport.

 There are regular cheap flights from Serengeti Seronera to Dar es Salaam route from Precision Air, Regional Air, Auric Air, and Coastal Aviation.

-There are four airlines fly Dar es Salaam flights from Serengeti Seronera.
+There are four airlines fly Serengeti to Dar es Salaam flights.

 You will get a remarkable view of the country as you travel from Northern Inland to the east coast of Tanzania.
 Enjoy the remarkable views of the lush vegetation and pretty villages that you pass over as you head off to the capital city.
 You will also have to passover the Maswa Game Reserve, Serengeti National Park, Lake Manyara, Ngorongoro Conversation Area, and the Tarangire National Park on your journey so be on the lookout.